odair-pedro/sonarci/README.md

 ---

 ## What does it do?
-Sor far, basically, SonarCI decorate your pull requests with a report like that:
+Sor far, basically, SonarCI can decorate your pull requests with a quality report (and also other cool things :smiley:)

+Like that:

 ## Quality Report